A generalized matrix-valued Allen--Cahn model and its numerical solution: Numerical Experiments

-Next, we examine the discrete MBP and energy dissipation of the rescaled ETDRK$r$ schemes ($r=3,4,5$).
-Here, we set the terminal time $T=200$.
-Figure \ref{fig:4.11} plots the evolution of the supremum norm and the energy of the rescaled ETDRK$r$ schemes ($r=3,4,5$), respectively.
-As shown in Theorems \ref{thm:MBP} and \ref{thm:energy}, the supremum norm $\|\cdot\|_{\mathcal{X}}$ of the numerical solutions at any time does not exceed $1$.
-Moreover, the discrete energy is observed to decrease monotonically in time for all three schemes, which is consistent with the energy dissipation result in Theorem~\ref{thm:energy}.
+We examine the discrete MBP and energy dissipation for the rescaled ETDRK$r$ schemes with $r=3,4,5$.
+The terminal time is set to $T=100$ and the time steps are chosen as $\tau=0.25,0.5,1,2$.
+Figure \ref{fig:4.11} plots the evolution of the supremum norm and the discrete energy.
+For all combinations of $r$ and $\tau$, the value of $\|U^n\|_{\mathcal X}$ does not exceed $\sqrt{m_2}=1$, and the energy decreases monotonically.

-Finally, we employ the rescaled ETDRK$r$ scheme to illustrate the evolution of the vector field at several time instants; see Figure~\ref{fig:4.12}.
-The initial configuration is a randomly oriented field.
-At $t=50$, vortices emerge and alignment along horizontal directions begins to appear near the boundaries.
-As time increases to $t=500$ and $t=800$, the field becomes smoother and more uniform.
-By $t=1000$, the system is close to a steady state, exhibiting an almost uniform horizontal orientation across the entire domain.